 EEC 105: EE-Emerge

-- To develop their interpersonal skills necessary to work design teams
+- develop interpersonal skills necessary to work within teams

-- To prepare the students with necessary skills for their senior design projects
+- prepare students with necessary skills for senior design projects and internships

-- To establish a culture among students of “working together” and “peer advising” – i.e. students from the program in their senior year, help the next group of junior students
+- establish a culture among students of “working together” and “peer advising” – i.e. students who have completed the program, help and provide feedback to current students.

-- To engage the students in a lifelong process to promote engineering
+- engage students in a lifelong process to promote engineering